 - Login to BOX.

-- Under Menu list, click Reports > My Portfolio
+- Under Menu list, click Portfolio> Public Offers > Click on Buyback Button

-- Let’s assume if the buy back offer is going on for a particular scrip then it would show in Stocks in Holdings tab.
-Under Public Offer column you would find “Buy-Back” button, at the right hand side as shown in the below image.
+- Let’s assume if the buy back offer is going on for a particular scrip then it would show in Public Offers tab.
+In this page you would find “Buy-Back / Takeover / Delisting” button, at the right hand side as shown in the below image.
 (The image shows for BuyBack button.
 The same way, you would find for Takeover and Delisting offers)

 - Click on Buy back button and confirm the quantity you would like to bid in buy back offer.